Slides 📊

 5.7.6.
 Bringing It All Together

 The Poisson distribution serves as a fundamental model for understanding random processes in fields ranging from telecommunications and quality control to epidemiology and reliability engineering.
-Its elegant mathematical properties—particularly the equality of mean and variance—make it both theoretically interesting and practically useful.
+As we’ve seen, the key to successful application lies in recognizing when events satisfy the Poisson assumptions and correctly interpreting the rate parameter \(λ\) in context.

 Key Takeaways 📝